 — Do a reflective reading of the complete rite reproduced at end of this section.

 — Contemplate the baptism of an infant.
 Be the infant.

 Contemplate the gifts of baptism as the Father intends them.
 From scripture and baptismal catechesis we can discern fifty words from the Father that reveal the gifts God bestows at baptism.
 Possibly using a set of beads, say each sentence aloud to yourself; stop and dwell on each of utterance of God:

-The Father speaks to us through our baptism
+The Father speaks to me through my baptism

-How the Father sees us and what he hopes for us.
+How the Father sees me and what he hopes for me.

 Word of God Reference

 You were raised with Christ.
 Col 2, 12

 You are a new creature.
 2 Corinthians 5, 17